rtmigo/fmap_dart/README.md

 ```

 Each item of the storage is kept in a separate file.
 This makes the storage
-most efficient when storing objects, such as strings or blobs.
+most efficient when large objects, such as strings or blobs.

 ## Basic types